zonination/pokemon-chart/README.md

 I noticed that the Pokemon weakness charts in sources like [here](http://pokemondb.net/type) and [here](http://bulbapedia.bulbagarden.net/wiki/Type#Type_chart) are, so to speak, "Not Very Effective" given that 5% of the population is red-green colorblind.

 For this reason, I decided to set up a series of Sequential and Diverging scales to assist with colorblindness below.
-These color palettes are courtesy of ColorBrewer2.org.
+These color palettes are courtesy of [Color Brewer](http://colorbrewer2.org).

 ## Gallery

 ### Sequential Scales

+For those of us who don't mind the super simple:

 ![YlOrRd](https://raw.githubusercontent.com/zonination/pokemon-chart/master/YlOrRd.png)